echoprotocol/echowiki/how-to/sidechain-&-contract-deploy/how-to-use-eth-stake.md

 };
 ```

-> Here ip and port of your Ethereum node.
+> In this config you can set ip and port of your Ethereum node.

 #### Step 2.2 Launching a console.